Stuycs-K/finalprojectapcs-3-jiang-jerry-cheng-matthew/DEVLOG-Jerry.md

 Made variables in Piece that corresponds to a certain piece (ex: T, L, I, O, J) static

 Removed redundant code in draw(), since tick already calls clearBackground, display, etc

+### 2025-06-06 - score implementation + display (20 minutes)
+Added score instance variable in Game

+Added displayScore method which displays a white rectangle with the current score

+Changed clearLines to add score when a certain number of lines are cleared, 40 for single line, 100 for 2 lines, 300 for 3 lines, 1200 for 4 lines

+### 2025-06-07 - score implementation + display (1 hour 45 minutes)
+Instantiated score to be 0 at thes start of game

+Changed clearLines, i-- added when removing from arrayList, this makes score work properly

+Added ArrayList bag which stores one of every piece

+Added nextPiece, when a piece snaps onto the board, currentPiece swaps with nextPiece and a new nextPiece is taken out of the bag

+Added next() method in Board, swaps currentPiece and nextPiece then takes a random piece from bag, and makes it the new nextPiece.
+This method also reinstantiates bag with all 7 pieces when there are no more pieces in bag

+Added displayNextPiece, similar to displayHeldPiece but displays the nextPiece

+Changed displayHeldPiece to display it in the bottom right corner

+Added ghostPiece instance variable in Game

+Added ghostHardDrop() method in Piece which hardDrops but doesn't call tick

+Added copyPiece() method in Piece which returns a new Piece with all of the piece's tiles.
+The copied piece has a lighter color, taken from https://mdigi.tools/lighten-color

+Changed Piece constructor to not call displayTiles()

+Added displayGhostPiece which copies currentPiece into ghostPiece, then ghostHardDrops the ghostPiece, and displays the ghostPiece's tiles

+Made it so that displayGhostPiece is called everytime displayCurrentPiece is called, so it matches the updates